-Why You Keep Failing Practice Exams (And How ReadRoost Fixes It)
+Why You Keep Failing Practice Exams (And How to Actually Fix It)

 The Illusion of Learning: Why Your Brain is Tricking You

-Rereading your notes feels comfortable and familiar.
+Humans are excellent at fooling themselves into thinking they are learning.
+Rereading the same chapter for the fourth time feels comfortable and familiar.
 Your brain sees the words and thinks, "I know this."
 But familiarity is not understanding.
-If you can not close the book and explain the concept in your own words, you do not know it.
-You just recognize it.
+If you cannot close the book and explain the concept in your own words, you do not know it.
+You just recognise it.

 Why Practice Exams Alone Do Not Work

-Here is what happens when most people take practice exams: **Step 1:** Answer a question wrong **Step 2:** See the correct answer **Step 3:** Think "oh right, that makes sense" **Step 4:** Move to the next question You just learned nothing.
+You just learned nothing.
 Seeing the right answer creates an illusion of competence.
-Your brain goes, "Yeah, I knew that," even though you did not.
-This is called the "fluency illusion"—and it is destroying your study efficiency.
+Your brain says, "Yeah, I knew that," even though you did not.
+This is called the "fluency illusion" - and it is destroying your study efficiency.

 The Science of Actually Remembering: Active Recall

 The research is clear.
 Students who use active recall outperform those who use passive review by 50% or more on exams.
-It is not because they are smarter—it is because they are studying smarter.
+It is not because they are smarter - it is because they are studying smarter.

 Real Results: From Stuck to Certified